Social Research Methods

 1 year full-time, 2 years part-time

-The MA Social Research Methods is part of a suite of advanced postgraduate methods-based courses delivered across the University faculties.
-The MA aims to provide core accessible and inclusive cross-disciplinary advanced research methods training across the social sciences with specific subject-specific training in research practices related to a chosen field of social policy, criminology, sociology or social work.
+The MA in Social Research Methods has been designed to provide a broad-based practical grounding in research methods training across the social sciences with a specific focus on the research practices of a chosen field.
+You can choose to focus on social policy, criminology, sociology or social work.

 Normally a second class honours degree (2:1) or equivalent.